A Study of Modular UI Design: Icons

 };

-Although the method of applying SVG icons involves code, this section is still prepared for designers.
-The goal is simply to inform everyone that SVG does not have problems with color adjustment or invocation difficulty.
-Actively encourage development follow-up!
+Although the way SVG icons are used involves code, this section is still written for designers.
+The purpose is simply to tell everyone that SVGs do not have issues with being difficult to adjust in color, nor are they difficult to use.
+Actively encourage developers to follow up~

 Conclusion

-A wealth of complex content is hidden behind this tiny icon, and this article is merely a preliminary exploration of this broad topic.
-As a beginner, errors in the text are inevitable, and I sincerely welcome readers to offer valuable suggestions and corrections.
+Behind this tiny icon lies rich and complex content, and this article is merely an initial exploration of this vast topic.
+As a beginner, mistakes in my article are inevitable, and I sincerely welcome readers to offer valuable feedback and corrections.